 top of page

-is an embodied way of teaching, leading, and being that focuses on the well-being of the whole self and whole learning community through mindfully cultivating awareness, connection, regulation, and equitable decisions as mindful global citizens.
+is an embodied way of teaching, leading, and being across all domains in education (emotional, social, content areas, academics, executive functioning, etc.) that focuses on the well-being of the whole self and whole learning community through mindfully cultivating awareness, connection, regulation, and equitable decisions as mindful global citizens.

 Calling Us Forward As Advocates & Changemakers.png